THE ORCHARD, CHIPPS

 I began the painting in mid-April 1986, at first attracted by the long grass and grove of dandelions.
 I was working on it when the Chernobyl Nuclear disaster was in the news and wondered whether the heavy spring rain falling on the garden was affected by the nuclear cloud.
 Meanwhile the dandelion flowers became clocks and the horse-chestnut leaves in the foreground burgeoned to dominate the composition.

 My attention was held and fascinated by the incandescent warmth of colour from the undersides of the leaves, compared to the coldness of the light glancing from their upper surfaces.
 I knew this wasn’t just light defining passive material, but resulted from an active biochemical interaction with light.
-To use a more recently coined phrase, the leaves were ‘eating the sun’.* They seemed to accumulate and emit an inner glow, the underside of one leaf appearing as intense as the upper surface of another.
-This unique, ubiquitous, vibrant yet elusive colour relationship in nature continues to fascinate me, not only with its beauty, but also because of the amazing biology that underlies it.
+To use a more recently coined phrase, the leaves were ‘eating the sun’.* They seemed to accumulate and emit light from within, so that the underside of one leaf appears more intense than the upper surface of another.
+This vibrant yet elusive colour relationship in nature continues to fascinate me, not only with its beauty, but also because of the amazing biology that underlies it.

 My focus on the density of vegetation, the comparative absence of sky – other than in its reflection on the waxy upper surfaces of the leaves – and the ‘portrait’ format of the canvas, were becoming characteristic of my London garden paintings.